redcurry/git_tutorial/tutorial.md

 ------------------

 Let's say that we open up our mean.py to make some changes, and a cat walks over our keyboard and accidently saves the file!
-Crap!
+In reality, we've probably make a mistake and saved it.
 First, let's look at the status

     git status